-Edith Cavell Lower School
+Edith Cavell Primary School

 Literacy unites the important skills of reading, writing, speaking and listening.
 During Literacy work the children participate in shared reading and writing activities as well as independent and small group work.